vEnhance/1802/src/preface.typ

 because it reflects a reality about education: like medicine, there is no one treatment that works for everyone.
 In theory, there might be some people who only read this book and that's all they need.
-In practice, a lot of you would benefit from having friends ask to explain things differently for the sections of the book that don't work from you, or consulting another text when things here don't suit you.
+In practice, a lot of you would benefit from asking friends to explain things differently for the sections of the book that don't work from you, or consulting another text when things here don't suit you.
 You should not feel under any obligation to treat this book as the one true bible of 18.02.